-250-F: Close the fuel tap, and place a cloth under the carburetor, which is capable of absorbing the leaking fuel.
-Unscrew the plug [2b] and clean it with compressed air.
+Make sure you do this while the engine is cold.
+Close the fuel tap and place a cloth under the carburetor, which is capable of absorbing the leaking fuel.

+250 SX-F: Unscrew the plug [1] and clean it with compressed air.
 Then, mount the plug together with the gasket, open the fuel tap, and check the float chamber for leaks.